GENI-NSF/geni-tools/doc/omni-design-notes.md

 * A given slice may use multiple stitched links, and may use multiple inter aggregate link types
 * No GENI aggregates currently support multi point circuits, so slices must be made of multiple circuits

+Stitcher is written so that it handles any Omni calls that it can, and redirects to Omni for anything it cannot handle.

 ## Stitching Links
 Some links for learning more about stitching in general and GENI stitching:
 * GENI Stitching and links to SCS code and the stitching extension: https://wiki.maxgigapop.net/twiki/bin/view/GENI/NetworkStitchingOverview